 Early evidence suggests much more than a single intruder event over Sakhalin.
 Whilst the US government struggled to release any information at all, the Hokkaido Shimbun managed to get and publish radar traces from Wakkanai on Sept 1st in their 2pm edition, less than 8 hrs after incident.
-The map was also published the following day in the Ashahi Shimbun.
+The same map was also published the following day in the Ashahi Shimbun.

 Hokkaido Shimbun radar track and text clearly state the track of KAL007 passing directly over Dolinsk and exiting over Gornozavodsk.
 The map shows KAL007 disappearing from radar at 3:28 Japan time (UTC 16:28) and Soviet interceptors scrambling much later at 3:53 and also in another area at 3:32.
 The KAL007 track is dead straight.
+Why would Soviet interceptors scramble 30 minutes AFTER the single apparent event took place?

 However, 7 hrs later at 9:30pm Sept 1st the Japanese Defence Agency (JDA) published a radar map that is very different.